 Join us to comment on new releases, make recommendations, receive our monthly newsletter and be eligible for exclusive offers

-Sarah took an MA in Victorian Studies at Birkbeck College, University of London.
-Her most recent book, The Blackest Streets, was shortlisted for the Royal Society of Literature's Ondaatje Prize (2009).
-Her debut, The Italian Boy: Murder and Grave Robbery in 1830s London, was shortlisted for the 2005 Samuel Johnson Prize and won the Crime Writers' Association Gold Dagger for Non-Fiction.
-Sarah was a major contributor to Iain Sinclair's compendium London, City of Disappearances.
-She has spoken on Radio 4's Thinking Allowed, Woman's Hour and the Today programme, and she regularly lectures to societies and at history events.
-She lives in central London.
+Sarah Wise has an MA in Victorian Studies from Birkbeck College, University of London, and is an Associate of the Raphael Samuel History Centre.
+Her debut, The Italian Boy: Murder and Grave Robbery in 1830s London, was shortlisted for the 2005 Samuel Johnson Prize and won the Crime Writers’ Association Gold Dagger for Non-Fiction.
+Her follow-up, The Blackest Streets: The Life and Death of a Victorian Slum (2008), was shortlisted for the Royal Society of Literature’s Ondaatje Prize and was a Book of the Year in the Sunday Telegraph, The Economist and for BBC Radio 4’s Saturday Review programme.
+Sarah was a major contributor to Iain Sinclair’s compendium London, City of Disappearances (2006).
+She has spoken on BBC Radio 4’s Thinking Allowed, All in the Mind, Woman’s Hour, the Today programme, and Radio 3’s Night Waves.
+She regularly lectures to societies and at history events.
+She lives in central London.www.sarahwise.co.uk

 A brilliant new book about the seedy side of Victorian London by one of our most talented young historians.

 A fascinating historical investigation that brilliantly illuminates a macabre episode in 1830s London and brings the capital's underclass roaring back to life.